BLUE

 If you’re looking for a loving, people-focused pup who will happily follow you from room to room and curl up next to you whenever she gets the chance, look no further.
 She craves human attention and will thrive in a home where she can be part of the family’s daily life.
 Her ideal day includes daily walks, running around the backyard, being by your side, and maybe a cozy nap on a soft bed nearby.
 She will also join you on the sofa if you let her.

-Seeking experienced dog owners or individuals who have previously worked with dogs that need some behavior management, adults or older teens who can understand and consistently implement boundaries; not ideal for families with very young children due to the jumpy behavior.
+Seeking experienced dog owners or individuals who have previously worked with dogs that need some behavior management.
 A stable household with a predictable routine, which can help Blue feel secure and reduce any anxiety-driven behaviors.

-Medical: Blue will be getting spayed.
+Medical: Blue is spayed.
 She is up to date with Rabies, Distemper/Parvo, heartworm tested (negative) and is microchipped.

 Located In: San Jose.